-A. Private Land Stewardship
+A. Private land stewardship

-The Government of Alberta will support the development of incentives and market-based instruments that are applicable to stewardship on private lands.
+The Government of Alberta will support and encourage stewardship of private lands in Alberta through the development of applicable incentives and market-based instruments.
+The government will also consider new funding opportunities at the municipal level for stewardship and conservation initiatives on private lands.
 These could include:

-Transfer of Development Credits
+Transfer of development credits